 Early History of the Hindmeslay family

 This web page shows only a small excerpt of our Hindmeslay research.
-Another 180 words (13 lines of text) covering the years 1700 and 1701 are included under the topic Early Hindmeslay History in all our PDF Extended History products and printed products wherever possible.
+Another 78 words (6 lines of text) covering the years 1591, 1613, 1700 and 1701 are included under the topic Early Hindmeslay History in all our PDF Extended History products and printed products wherever possible.

 Hindmeslay Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Hindmeslay family name include Hindley, Hindeley, Hindle, Hyndley and others.